Controllable Sequence Editing for Biological and Clinical Trajectories: Implementation Details

 \subsection{Best Hyperparameters}

-\xhdr{MIMIC-IV dataset} The best hyperparameters for the (conditional sequence generation) models trained on the MIMIC-IV dataset are: dropout rate~$= 0.6$, learning rate~$= 0.0001$, number of layers (blocks in xLSTM)~$= 8$, and number of heads~$= 4$.
+\xhdr{MIMIC-IV (patient trajectories) dataset} The best hyperparameters for the (conditional sequence generation) models trained on the MIMIC-IV dataset are: dropout rate~$= 0.6$, learning rate~$= 0.0001$, number of layers (blocks in xLSTM)~$= 8$, and number of heads~$= 4$.
 For xLSTM models, 1D-convolution kernel size~$= 4$ and QVK projection layer block size~$= 4$.
-For \name models, the number of FNN in the concept encoder~$= 1$ (Appendix Figures~\ref{fig:supp_benchmark_full_mae}-\ref{fig:supp_benchmark_full_rmse}).
+For \name models, the number of FNN in the concept encoder~$= 1$ (Fig.~\ref{fig:supp_benchmark_full_mae}-\ref{fig:supp_benchmark_full_rmse}).

-\xhdr{eICU dataset} The best hyperparameters for the (conditional sequence generation) models trained on the eICU dataset are: dropout rate~$= 0.6$, learning rate~$= 0.0001$, number of layers (blocks in xLSTM)~$= 8$, and number of heads~$= 6$.
-For xLSTM models, the number of heads~$= 2$, 1D-convolution kernel size~$= 4$ and QVK projection layer block size~$= 4$.
-For \name models, the number of FNN in the concept encoder~$= 1$ (Appendix Figures~\ref{fig:supp_benchmark_full_mae}-\ref{fig:supp_benchmark_full_rmse}).
+\xhdr{eICU (patient trajectories) dataset} The best hyperparameters for the (conditional sequence generation) models trained on the eICU dataset are: dropout rate~$= 0.6$, learning rate~$= 0.0001$, number of layers (blocks in xLSTM)~$= 8$, and number of heads~$= 6$.
+For xLSTM models, the number of heads~$= 2$, 1D-convolution kernel size~$= 4$, and QVK projection layer block size~$= 4$.
+For \name models, the number of FNN in the concept encoder~$= 1$ (Fig.~\ref{fig:supp_benchmark_full_mae}-\ref{fig:supp_benchmark_full_rmse}).

-\xhdr{Waddington-OT (WOT) dataset} The best hyperparameters for the (conditional sequence generation) models trained on the WOT dataset are: dropout rate~$= 0.6$, learning rate~$= 0.00001$, number of layers (or blocks in xLSTM)~$= 4$, number of heads~$= 8$.
+\xhdr{WOT (cellular trajectories) dataset} The best hyperparameters for the (conditional sequence generation) models trained on the WOT dataset are: dropout rate~$= 0.6$, learning rate~$= 0.00001$, number of layers (or blocks in xLSTM)~$= 4$, and number of heads~$= 8$.
 For xLSTM models, 1D-convolution kernel size~$= 4$ and QVK projection layer block size~$= 8$.
-For \name models, the number of FNN in the concept encoder~$= 0$ (Appendix Figures~\ref{fig:supp_benchmark_full_mae}-\ref{fig:supp_benchmark_full_rmse}).
+For \name models, the number of FNN in the concept encoder~$= 0$ (Fig.~\ref{fig:supp_benchmark_full_mae}-\ref{fig:supp_benchmark_full_rmse}).

-\xhdr{Synthetic tumor growth and semi-synthetic patient trajectories datasets} For the counterfactual prediction models (including \name and non-\name models), we follow the best hyperparameters as reported in the original publications of CT~\cite{melnychuk2022causal} and CRN~\cite{bica2020estimating}.
+\xhdr{Synthetic tumor growth and semi-synthetic patient trajectories datasets} For the counterfactual prediction models (including \name and non-\name models), we follow the best hyperparameters as reported in the original publications of CT~\citep{melnychuk2022causal} and CRN~\citep{bica2020estimating}.

+\xhdr{M5 (store sales trajectories) dataset} The best hyperparameters for the (conditional sequence generation) models trained on the M5 dataset are: dropout rate~$= 0.6$, learning rate~$= 0.00001$, number of layers (or blocks in xLSTM)~$= 4$, and number of heads~$= 5$.
+For xLSTM models, number of heads~$= 2$, 1D-convolution kernel size~$= 6$, and QVK projection layer block size~$= 8$.
+For \name models, the number of FNN in the concept encoder~$= 1$ (Fig.~\ref{fig:supp_benchmark_full_mae}-\ref{fig:supp_benchmark_full_rmse}).